ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

     *   **Improve Booking History Page:**
         *   Display a QR code or barcode for each ticket.
         *   Add options to print or email tickets.
-2.  **Thorough Testing & Validation (PRIORITY)**:
-    *   **Focus on the end-to-end movie booking flow now that showtime generation, display, and TypeScript issues are fixed.**
-    *   Test booking from both the movie list (via the movie details workaround) and directly from movie details pages.
-    *   Verify that created showtimes appear correctly in the UI.
-    *   Ensure all steps of the booking process (seat selection, food, payment placeholder, confirmation) work smoothly.
-    *   Check that bookings are correctly recorded in the database.
-    *   Test edge cases (e.g., booking last seat, attempting to double-book).
-3.  **Enhance Booking Form UI (NEW PRIORITY)**:
-    *   Improve the user experience of the booking form with a more visually appealing design.
+2.  **Admin Panel API Integration (HIGH PRIORITY):**
+    * Replace mock data with real API data in movieService.ts
+    * Update all admin panel components to work with real data
+    * Implement loading states and error handling for API calls
-    *   Add clear visual indicators for seat types and pricing.
+    * Use React Query for improved data fetching and caching
-    *   Implement smoother transitions between booking steps.
-    *   Ensure responsive design works correctly on all screen sizes.
-4.  **Continuing Code Quality Improvements**:
-    *   Continue reviewing for any remaining TypeScript issues in other components.
-    *   Apply consistent interface usage patterns as established in the recent fixes.
-    *   Consider adding more detailed JSDoc documentation to interfaces for better developer experience.
-5.  **Verify Frontend API Calls**:
-    *   Đảm bảo tất cả các API calls từ frontend đều sử dụng đúng đường dẫn đầy đủ (bao gồm `/api/v1/` nếu applicable) và đúng phương thức HTTP như đã định nghĩa ở backend và cấu hình trong security.
-6.  **Review Remaining API Path Consistency**:
-    *   Rà soát lại tất cả các controllers và cấu hình security (`AuthenticationFilter`, `SecurityConfiguration`) để đảm bảo tất cả các đường dẫn API (đặc biệt là các `permitAll` và các đường dẫn được bảo vệ khác) đều nhất quán với tiền tố `/api/v1/` (nếu đó là convention chung).
-7.  **Continue MoMo Cinema UX Enhancements**:
-    *   Tiếp tục làm việc trên trang Cinema Selection.
+3.  **Testing Movie Review System (NEW):**
+    * Test that users with completed movie bookings for past showtimes can leave reviews
+    * Verify that users cannot review movies multiple times
+    * Ensure proper error handling when users are not eligible
+    * Test frontend integration with actual review data
-8.  **Address Root Cause of Booking Redirection (Lower Priority)**:
+4.  **Address Root Cause of Booking Redirection (Lower Priority):**
-    *   Investigate the backend's handling of `permitAll()` with existing (valid) tokens for `GET /api/v1/showtime/{movieId}/by-date` to understand why it initially caused a 401 (trước khi các sửa lỗi về path consistency được áp dụng).
-While the current workaround (navigating to movie details first) is functional, a direct booking from the list should ideally work.
+    * Investigate the backend's handling of `permitAll()` with existing (valid) tokens for `GET /api/v1/showtime/{movieId}/by-date` to understand why it initially caused a 401 (before the path consistency fixes were applied)
-9.  **Address any new findings or minor issues** that may have arisen from the recent fixes.
+    * While the current workaround (navigating to movie details first) is functional, a direct booking from the list should ideally work

 ## Key Recent Resolutions & Learnings
 (Details of these items are logged in `progress.md`.
 Key patterns and learnings should be in `systemPatterns.md`.)